 We have a duty to protect all sensitive information acquired during the course of our employment or service.
-Sensitive information includes, but is not limited to, the following categories of information, regardless of the format or medium in which the information is made, kept, or received (i.e., paper, electronic, video, verbal): any personally-identifiable information, financial information (including social security and credit card numbers), or health information: certain contracts: research information: alumni and donor information: personnel information other than an individual's own personnel information: university financial information; computer passwords; university proprietary information; and any other information for which access, use, or disclosure is governed by our university's regulations, policies, or procedures.
-University policy defines in detail the categories of information considered sensitive, and its level of sensitivity. and provides requirements on how it should be protected and handled in the event of a data breach.
+Sensitive information includes, but is not limited to, the following categories of information, regardless of the format or medium in which the information is made, kept, or received (i.e., paper, electronic, video, verbal): any personally-identifiable information, financial information (including social security and credit card numbers), or health information: certain contracts: research information; proprietary information, alumni and donor information; university financial information; computer passwords; university proprietary information; and any other information for which access, use, or disclosure is governed by our university's regulations. policies, or procedures.
+University policy defines in detail the categories of information considered sensitive, and its level of sensitivity, and provides requirements on how it should be protected and handled in the event of a data breach.